 Achieving price stability is the primary objective of monetary policy.
-The primacy of this objective is clearly stated in Law No. 14 of 2000 on the Central Bank of Yemen.
-That is why the CBY is making a tremendous eff to face Yemen's persistent adverse macroeconomic conditions in concert with the relevant government bodies and the international community's assistance.
-In this regard, the CBY is proactively steering monetary policy to maintain mac -financial stability, while providing adequate funds to ensure that critical public financing needs are met.
+The primacy of this objective is clearly stated in the Central Bank of Yemen (CBY) Law No. 14 of 2000 that's why tremendous efforts are being deployed by the central bank in concert with the relevant government entities and the assistance of the international community to face the persistent adverse macroeconomic conditions.
+In this regard, the CBY is proactively steering monetary policy in a manner designed to maintain macro-financial stability, while providing adequate financing to ensure that critical public financing needs are met.

 Inflationary conditions worsened somewhat in 2020 and 2021, after relative stability in 2019.
 The significant depreciation of the rial, the global surge in food and oil prices, the lack of a foreign reserve buffer at the CBY's disposal, growing uncertainty, and increased dollarization all contributed to rising inflationary pressures.
 Market surveys indicate that average food-price inflation exceeded 30 percent in 2020.
-The annual inflation rate is estimated at around 25 percent in 2020, up from an estimated average rate of 10 percent in 201The inflation rate exceeded 30 percent in 2021, in light of the spikes in oil and food prices in international markets.

-The average cost of the national minimum food basket (MFB) in Yemen - an indicator of the cost of living - reached YER 73,607 in December 2021, compared with YER 47,458 in December 2020.
-Thus, the YoY food inflation rate amounted to 55.1 percent in 2021.
-Food prices continued their upward trend during the current year's second quarter to reach 79530 in June 2022 against 81495 in July of the same year.
+The annual inflation rate is estimated at around 25 percent in 2020, up from an estimated average rate of 10 percent in 2019.
+The inflation rate exceeded 30 percent in 2021, in light of the spikes in oil and food prices in international markets.
+The average cost of the national minimum food basket (MFB) in Yemen - an indicator of the cost of living - reached YER 83,591 in December 2021, compared with YER 47,057 in December 2020.
+Thus, the YoY food inflation rate amounted to 77.6 percent in 2021 for the whole country compared to 110 percent in the liberated areas.

+The average cost of the minimum food basket increased, in the entire Republic, by 34.7% in September 2022 compared to September 2021.
+This percentage reached 42.4% in the liberated areas.
+Compared to August 2022, the average food price index decreased by 0.3% in the entire Republic, while it increased by 0.9% in the liberated areas.
 To attain low and stable inflation, the CBY attaches great importance to control the money supply.
 This can be achieved by constructing a framework for monetary targeting and adopting a comprehensive toolkit of indirect and market-based instruments for duty management.
 Within this context, the monetary plan for 2022 projects broad and base money growth at 18 percent and 15.6 percent, respectively.
 Money emission is expected to grow by 18.4 percent.
-These values are consistent with an inflation rate target of 20 percent
+These values are consistent with an inflation rate target of 25-30 percent